christiantmark/Mardi-Gras-Masks-AR/README.md

 * Open the link on your phone

 # Learn more
-Refer to our [documentation](https://docs.echo3d.co/) to learn more about how to use Unity and echo3D.
+Refer to our [documentation](https://docs.echo3d.co/) to learn more about how to use FaceAR and echo3D.

 # Support
 Feel free to reach out at support@echo3D.co or join our [support channel on Slack](https://echo3d.slack.com/ssb/redirect).